 Figuring out how to pay federal student loans can be confusing.
 Paying back federal student loans starts with getting to know your loan servicer.
 There are several different loan servicers throughout the country who are responsible for managing federal student loans.
-Luckily, most loan servicers have robust websites where you can manage your student loan payments.
+Luckily, most loan servicers have robust websites where you can manage your student loan payments online.

 Your loan servicer’s website should allow you to view your loans, choose a payment plan, and set up automatic payments.
 Generally, you can make payments directly through the website, which means that you can avoid having to write out a check and worrying that it will get lost in the mail on the way to your loan service provider.

-Choosing A Loan Repayment Plan
+Choosing a Loan Repayment Plan

-If you’re paying off federal loans, you may be able to choose between a few different repayment plans depending on which best fits your financial situation.
+If you’re paying off federal loans, you may be able to choose between a few different repayment plans depending on which best fits your financial situation, such as:

 The Standard Repayment plan is the default loan repayment plan for federal student loans.
-Under the Standard plan, you pay a fixed amount every month for up to ten years in order to pay off the full balance of your loan.
+Under the Standard plan, you pay a fixed amount every month for up to 10 years in order to pay off the full balance of your loan.

+For qualified applicants, there are also loan repayment options that are tied to the amount of your discretionary income.
 With income-driven repayment plans , the amount you owe on your student loans is tied to the amount of money you make.
-Income-based repayment plans are generally capped at 25 years, and any remaining balance on your loan may be forgiven after that term.
+Income-based repayment plans are generally capped at 20 or 25 years, and any remaining balance on your loan may be forgiven after that term.

 Refinancing Student Loans

 What are the benefits of refinancing with a private lender instead of just paying off the federal loans you currently owe?
-Student loan refinancing combines all your current federal and private student loans into one brand-spankin’ new loan from a private lender, hopefully with better terms.
+Student loan refinancing combines all of your current federal and private student loans into one new loan from a private lender, hopefully with better terms.